jasonliu19/DriveSync/README.md

 It is highly recommended to create an alias/add the installation folder to your PATH to run DriveSync without having to navigate to the installation folder each time.

 # Usage
 All the following commands are for Unix based systems.
-For windows, simply add '.bat' to the end of the first part of the command:
+For windows, simply add '.bat' to the end of the first part of the command:\n
-./drivesync - Opens help
+./drivesync - Opens help\n
-./drivesync -g - Starts DriveSync with GUI
-./drivesync path/to/folder/that/you/want/to/upload - Does not start GUI, DriveSync will start to sync a folder to your Drive
+./drivesync -g - Starts DriveSync with GUI\n ./drivesync path/to/folder/that/you/want/to/upload - Does not start GUI, DriveSync will start to sync a folder to your Drive

 # TODO